Vivojay/mariana-music-player/docs/KNOWN_LIMITATIONS.md

 - Output search uses xterm.js scrollback retained by the desktop host.
 Retained history is bounded to one million characters and resets on a full terminal clear sequence.
+- Desktop autocomplete is currently a safe command explorer backed by the sanitized command catalog.
+Selecting a suggestion updates only its controlled field; it does not edit terminal input, write to the PTY, or execute a command.
+Tab completion, argument completion, dynamic media/path suggestions, and command submission require a future backend-owned line-editor contract.